oliveradria/symfony-elasticbeanstalk-optimization/README.md

 # Symfony + AWS ElasticBeanstalk Optimization

-Some files that help me optimize a Symfony (currently version 3.3) + with ElasticBeanstalk setup.
+Some files that help me optimize a Symfony (currently version 3.3) + with ElasticBeanstalk (Amazon Linux AMI 2.4.4) setup.
+These are just suggestions, I tried to use the ones, that have no or very little downside.
+Use at your own risk.

 ## Deployment